 Out and about

 This strip of Suffolk coast, called the Sandlings, is covered with nature reserves.
-Plenty of places for long gentle walks on level ground where you will be surrounded by wildlife.
-Arts and crafts thrive throughout the area: just one example is music recitals at the world famous Snape Maltings, next to the RSPB Snape Reserve.
+There are plenty of places where you can take long, gentle walks, surrounded by wildlife.
+Arts and crafts thrive throughout the area, including music recitals at the world famous Snape Maltings, which is next to the RSPB Snape Reserve.

 The area is a must for beginner birders and twitchers.
 RSPB's flagship Minsmere Reserve is just next door and there are always interesting birds and wildlife to see.
 These often let you get closer than usual — a muntjac deer even tried to take lettuce from a visitor's sandwich.
 There is a supply of up-to-date information available on Minsmere sightings and events.
 There are many other picturesque locations which are great for birds, with regularly updated news on rare and beautiful visitors.

 The traditional farm workhorse of the area — the beautiful Suffolk Punch — can be seen at the nearby Suffolk Punch Trust, which is well worth including during a trip down the coast.
-And there's more to learn about Suffolk farming at Easton Farm Park.
+There's even more to learn about Suffolk farming at Easton Farm Park, which is a great place to take the kids while you are visiting.

-For a wet day, just 3 miles away in Leiston is the excellent Long Shop Museum a fascinating place for budding engineers and industrial history.
-And if you love museums, try the compact museum at Dunwich.
+On a wet day, there is plenty to do in Leiston, which is only 3 miles away, such as; the excellent Long Shop Museum a fascinating place for budding engineers and industrial history.
+If you love museums and history, try the compact museum at Dunwich.
 It tells of the loss to the sea of what was once the best and biggest port on the East Coast.
 A shadow that will have you meditating on the future.

-And there's plenty for the active, young and young-at-heart.
+There's plenty for the active, young and young-at-heart.
 There are masses of bike tracks and trails.
 With that special attraction - no big hills!
-A highly entertaining activity for children is crabbing at Walberswick.
-In season all year.
-Bacon and string are all that's required.
-A bucket to keep score and a net are also handy.
+A highly entertaining activity for children is crabbing at Walberswick, which is in season all year round.
+Bacon and string are all that's required but a net and a bucket are also handy.

 There's so much to see in Suffolk.
-You can explore on-line guides, eg, the Suffolk Tourist Guide, pack maps, read guide-books or simply chat to us for local opinions.
+You can explore online guides (e.g. Suffolk Tourist Guide), pack maps, read guide-books or simply chat to us for local opinions.